-DO NOT insert a cigarette lighter into this receptacle.
-Damage to the unit & system could occur.
+DO NOT insert a cigarette lighter into the 12V receptacles.
+Damage to the unit and system may occur.

-Your boat is equipped with a 12 volt accessory receptacles, located on the switch panel (See above).
-It is a DC (cigarette lighter) style receptacle to be used with any 12 volt accessories using this type of plug.
+The 255 Conquest is equipped with a 12 volt receptacle located on the control station switch panel (See figure 2.14.1).

 The receptacle is made of corrosion resistant marine grade materials and has a moisture proof cap.

-There is a 10 amp breaker button located just below the receptacle.
-Be sure to use accessories that do not exceed the rated capacity of the circuit, (10 amps) or the breaker will trip.
+There is a 10 amp breaker located on the Main Distribution Panel in the console which protects the receptacle.

+Be sure to use accessories that do not exceed the rated capacity of the circuit, (10 amps).
+Doing so will cause the breaker to trip.